Upper Burnie

 Upper Burnie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are used, released in 2022 with 2021 as the base year.
-Considering these projections, Upper Burnie's population is expected to decline by 7 persons by 2041, while specific age cohorts like the 85 and over group are projected to grow by 31 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections released in 2022 with 2021 as the base year are adopted and adjusted using weighted aggregation from LGA to SA2 levels.
+Projections indicate a decline of 8 persons by 2041 for Upper Burnie's overall population.
+However, specific age cohorts like the 85 and over group are expected to grow, with projections showing an increase of 35 people in this cohort during this period.

 Frequently Asked Questions - Population